msvisser/BrainfuckJIT-ARM/README.md

 # BrainfuckJIT-ARM
-This is a Just in Time compiler for Brainfuck that runs on the ARMv7 platform.
+This is a Just-in-Time compiler for Brainfuck that runs on the ARMv7 platform.
 It will do a very simple run length encoding to optimise the program and squash repeat operations into a single operation.

 ## Usage